Taliban

 As girls are being sold in the streets of Kabul, the Norwegian government flew in the Taliban and people from Afghan civil society into Oslo to talk to one another and with Western diplomats.
 While United Nations agencies have…

-- Categories: Asia, Peace and Security, WORLDVIEWS
+- Categories: Asia, OPINIONS, Peace and Security

 - Anna Bianca Roach